 If you are planning a pregnancy and have pre-existing diabetes, pre-pregnancy counselling and intensive stabilisation is essential and should be provided by this service.
 This intensive treatment will continue (working with the Obstetrician and Midwives in the Diabetes in Pregnancy Antenatal Clinic) both throughout and after your pregnancy.

 Children, Youth and Adolescents with Diabetes

 Specialised clinical care has been designed to meet the different psychosocial, educational and medical needs of children and youth with diabetes including pump therapy and intensive insulin therapy.

-The diabetes specialist team at the Diabetes and Endocrinology Service can be contacted between appointments via phone, email or fax, though they do not take calls while seeing other patients.
 Diabetes specialist nurses can often answer questions or help you adjust medication in this manner without the need for a clinic visit.
 Please leave a phone message if we are unable to answer your call and we will call you back as soon as possible.

 If your blood glucose levels are not meeting your targets your nurse may suggest that you send in records of your home blood glucose testing on a regular basis to help with adjustments in your medication.
 They will instruct you as to when to test your blood glucose levels at home and what blood glucose targets you should be aiming for - this will differ from patient to patient.

 Please have with you, when you call or attend the Diabetes and Endocrinology Service:

 • Your medication or an up-to-date list of what you are taking.